Police press for final confessions from Pennsylvania’s dreaded serial killer

 In another context, the two men could have been reflections of one another — both Marine sergeants who had gone to war, both truck drivers, both from Western Pennsylvania.

-Starting in 1977, the trail of bodies he left dominated newspapers’ front pages and terrified a generation while his spurts of savagery — including vicious sexual attacks on women — astonished even veteran investigators.
+Starting in 1977, the trail of bodies he left commanded newspapers’ front pages and terrified a generation.
+His spurts of savagery, reports of odd sexual predilections and his cold cunning boggled and astonished police.

 “What a wild maniac,” said Robert Meinert, the Allegheny County Police inspector who ran the squad hunting the killer.
 “He had to see blood, kill the man, then go after the woman, rape her and kill her.”

-While Surratt has largely evaporated from public memory, investigators are once again paying close attention to him.
+While Surratt has largely evaporated from public memory, cold case investigators with the Pennsylvania State Police are paying attention to him like never before.

-From a Florida prison, the aging murderer earlier this year confessed six slayings to Pennsylvania State Police, and the troopers are angling for more.
+Earlier this year, the aging murderer confessed six slayings to them, and the troopers are angling for more.
 Buoyed by the confessions, they hope to close the books on other slayings that are linked to Surratt, including Zeigler’s.

-But with the killer turning 80 last month, time might be running out for the police, the relatives of those he is believed to have killed — and for the family of Surratt’s youngest known victim, a 15-year-old girl whose body remains missing more than 40 years after her death.
+But with the killer turning 80 last month, time might be running out for the police, the relatives of those he is believed to have killed — and for the family of Surratt’s youngest known victim, 15-year-old Ranee Gregor, whose body remains missing more than 40 years after her death.

-The Pittsburgh Post-Gazette examined scores of police and court records, correspondence between law enforcement agencies and confidential letters written by Surratt from prison, in addition to conducting more than three dozen interviews with victims’ families, police investigators and others to piece together a portrait of one of the most prolific serial killers of modern times.
+The Pittsburgh Post-Gazette examined scores of police and court records, correspondence between law enforcement agencies and confidential letters written by Surratt from prison, in addition to conducting more than three dozen interviews with victims’ families, police investigators and others to piece together the first public profile of the serial killer in more than two decades.

 Raised in a stable and relatively prosperous home, Surratt played tenor saxophone in school, spent two semesters in college, served as an assistant chaplain in the Army and once drew praise from a judge for the “superior intelligence” he displayed in writing a legal brief appealing a conviction in Florida.

-Enzo Yaksic, a Boston expert on serial killers, maintains an extensive database of mass murderers across the country — 3,000 of them dating to 1900.
-Surratt occupies a special place in that gallery of death.
-“Surratt’s victim tally is similar to some of the most infamous serial murderers in history,” he said, listing other notorious killers such as Jeffrey Dahmer.
+Enzo Yaksic, a Boston-based expert on serial killers, maintains an extensive database of mass murderers across the country — 3,000 of them dating to 1900.
+Surratt occupies a special place in that gallery of death, Mr. Yaksic said.
+He “could be considered one of the most prolific serial murderers in modern history.”

 While he rampaged with impunity, his brutality and the haphazard nature of his crimes baffled authorities.